Dispatch Review: When Saving the City Means Managing Misfit Heroes

 Community Reception

-At the time of writing, Dispatch holds:
+At the moment of writing, Dispatch has:

-- 87% “Very Positive” rating on Steam (735+ reviews)
+- They got an 87% “Very Positive” rating on Steam (735 reviews).

 - 4.93/5 average on PlayStation (584+ ratings)